gagoel/ideas/README.md

 ### Imgur vigilante

-`imgur-vigilante` is a browser extension to mass-up/downvote on Imgur
+`imgur-vigilante` is a browser extension to mass-[up|down]vote on Imgur

 ## OSS

 ### OSXinit

 Mac configuration backup.
-The aim is to make transition between computers as quick as possible.
+The aim is to make the transition to a new computer as quick as possible.

 Look up: